I was born straddling a continent, in the south of England, to Japanese (paternal) and English (maternal) lineage.

 Taiwan is infused with a magic enabled by a flow of ch'i, thanks to an undercurrent of respect for ceremony and subtle energetics.

 Synchronicities guided me to a master of ancient Daoist movements (internal arts) known as taiji daoyin 太極導引.
-I studied intensively with him at the foot of Yangming Mountain, alongside a group of very special Taiwanese folk.
+I studied intensively with him at the foot of Yangming Mountain, alongside a group of Taiwanese folk.

 jungle bathing in Taiwan. image by David